-Beautiful Prospect Lake is home to a lucky few who live there.
-It is a popular swimming, fishing and boating destination for many others.
+Beautiful Prospect Lake is a popular swimming, fishing and boating destination.

 Please help to keep the lake enjoyable for everyone.
 Respect natural areas and private property.
 Follow the regulations [PDF - 14 MB].